 - What will be their commission or fees?

-Never procrastinate or avoid talking about commissions or fees that your broker will charge for their services.
-Maintaining transparency here is of the utmost importance, so you d don’t get unwanted surprises later on.
+Never procrastinate or discuss commissions or fees your broker will charge for their services.
+Maintaining transparency here is of the utmost importance so you d don’t get unwanted surprises later on.

 Conclusion